 Mental health charities have recently come to the forefront of innovative research and are engaging with employers to produce tailored wellbeing programmes that reduce stress and anxiety in high pressured environments.
 Many of these have been taken up by the public sector.

 Although there have been promising signs from the central civil service with staff engagement ratings on the rise, there is still a lot of progress to be made.
 Rising workloads, reductions in staff numbers and increasing workplace pressure make it even more imperative for the public sector to develop and implement efficient workplace wellbeing programmes.

 Many of these initiatives and strategies in the public sector are already being recognised by HR awards such as Engage who rewarded Merseyside Fire and Rescue Service with the award for Best Employee Health and Wellbeing Strategy.
 You can hear from Phil Garrigan, Deputy Chief Fire Officer at Merseyside Fire & Rescue Services in our upcoming conference.

 But the battle has only been half won.
 With increased awareness about mental health challenges, the need for employers to be better equipped with handling and responding to such issues becomes even more vital.
 There is a duty for the public sector to be at the forefront in facing the challenges of modern society.
 It must improve in handling mental health challenges so it can be an example to the private sector.
 With the help of charities, such as Mind and the Mental Health Foundation, the public is improving at developing wellbeing strategies.
 There is, however, a long way to go until we have a productive, healthy workforce that feels comfortable confronting the mental health challenges of our era.

-Join us in central London, on Wednesday 6th December, 2017 for Improving Mental Health in the Workplace, where we will be discussing how to equip your management team with a strategy to support employees with an array of mental health issues in the workplace.
+Contact us to find out when the next Improving Mental Health in the Workplace will be held, where you can learn how to equip your management team with a strategy to support employees with an array of mental health issues in the workplace.